johnsonwangnz/bddevdocker/README.md

 # bddevdocker

-This is big data development docker image.
+This is a big data development docker image.

 Following applications are installed:
 Hadoop, hbase, hive,pig,and spark